usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 ## Install PYCUDA

-If your home directory is in GPFS, open a Terminal in JupyterLab and run the following command:
+If you are using SDF or if your home directory is in GPFS, open a Terminal in JupyterLab and run the following command:
 ```
 python3 -m pip install pycuda
 ````